andrew/ultimate-awesome/README.md

 - [awesome-collection](https://github.com/flyhigher139/awesome-collection) - Yet another awesome collection.
 - [awesome-latam](https://github.com/gophers-latam/awesome-latam) - Colección de contenidos y recursos en Español para desarrolladores de Golang.
 Awesome oficial:
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
+- [awesome-browser-data-science-libraries](https://github.com/iodide-project/awesome-browser-data-science-libraries) - A curated list of awesome data science libraries that can run in a browser.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
+- [awesome-guitar](https://github.com/sfischer13/awesome-guitar) - :star: Useful resources for guitar players.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-flow](https://github.com/dustinspecker/awesome-flow) - A list of awesome Flow integrations, tools, tutorials, etc.
 - [awesome-seo-tools](https://github.com/serpapi/awesome-seo-tools) - Curated list of awesome SEO tools.
-- [awesome-guitar](https://github.com/sfischer13/awesome-guitar) - :star: Useful resources for guitar players.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.